 Start off by visiting the Chaouwara tanneries – one of the most fascinating sights in Fes.
 Then, spend some time wandering the alleyways and paths through the elaborate souk market.

 One of the most visually stunning streets is the Rue des Mérinides in the mellah or Jewish quarter – look up to see the intricate balconies providing an excellent vantage point to sit and watch the world go by.

 While you’re in the area, visit the pretty Ibn Danan synagogue which dates back to the 17th century.
 The guardian is generally happy to show visitors around and you can see all the original features.

 Don’t miss the Nejjarine Museum of Wooden Arts and Crafts, located in a restored traditional fondouk or inn.
-The traditional building, including a pretty central courtyard, houses antiques ranging from jewellery to tools, musical instruments, and more.
+The traditional building, including a pretty central courtyard, houses antiques ranging from jewelry to tools, musical instruments, and more.
 Climb up to the rooftop café here for some well-earned refreshments and an amazing panoramic view.

-Peek into the Qarawiyine mosque – entry is not allowed to tourists but you can see into the ornate courtyard of this 9th century beauty as you pass by.
+Peek into the Qarawiyine mosque – entry is not allowed to tourists but you can see into the ornate courtyard of this 9th-century beauty as you pass by.

-If you’re after a change of scenery, the Jnan Sbil gardens makes for a tranquil escape from the busy medina.
+If you’re after a change of scenery, the Jnan Sbil gardens make for a tranquil escape from the busy medina.
 Popular with locals in the early evening, you can get some fresh air while you enjoy the peaceful gardens and the lake here.